-The electricity is 100% green, from the Groene Stroomfabriek in Nijmegen.
 The elevator is 90% recyclable and energy efficient, thanks to an efficient drivetrain and energy recovery.

 The Numi tea that is served is organic, fair trade, pure and the bags are completely compostable, partly because they are printed with soy ink.